Backlog

 To manage and address a backlog effectively, organizations typically employ strategies such as:

-1. Workforce Planning: Adjusting staffing levels and schedules to align with peak call volumes and reduce the likelihood of backlogs.
+- Workforce Planning: Adjusting staffing levels and schedules to meet expected demand.

 By actively monitoring and addressing backlogs, contact centers can strive to provide timely and efficient customer service, reduce customer frustration, and maintain satisfactory service levels.